Skip to main content

 Freshman

 High school seniors applying for admission are reviewed on a competitive, holistic and individual basis with the highest degree of individual care and consideration of all credentials that are submitted.
 The best-qualified students are selected from the application pool with a required minimum high school GPA of 3.00 on a 4.00 scale, with a solid academic performance in college preparatory coursework being a primary concern in reviewing a freshman applicant’s file.
-The average GPA of our fully admitted students to the aeronautics program over the last two years is a 3.90.
+The average GPA of our fully admitted students to the aeronautics program over the last two years is 3.90.

 To be considered for admission to any Saint Louis University undergraduate program, applicants must be graduating from an accredited high school, have an acceptable HiSET exam score or take the General Education Development (GED) test.
 Standardized test scores are optional but are preferred.